 Merging a little of the classical into the PEW, PEW, PEW really appeals to me.
 Along with adding desserts because CAAAKE INNN SPAAAAACE!

-But as much as I enjoy submitting short stories, this year has been life-changing for me.
+But as much as I enjoy submitting short stories, 2019 was life-changing for me.
 I am the co-editor of an own-voice anthology that has stories with protagonists who identify as disabled, Deaf, neurodiverse, Spoonie, and/or who manage mental illness.
 Nothing Without Us is so far the most important work in my career.
 It’s advocacy with a huge smattering of awesome.
 (I’m also editor in chief and creator of the Spoonie Authors Network!)

 But other non-writey stuff about me?
 Well, the first thing everyone notices about this human (aside from my mobility device) is my slight Belfast accent.
 I sort of tuck it away for interviews and panels, but the sneaky thing keeps popping back out again!